gohugoio/hugo/content/en/render-hooks/blockquotes.md

 ## Alerts

 Also known as _callouts_ or _admonitions_, alerts are blockquotes used to emphasize critical information.

+### Basic syntax

+With the basic Markdown syntax, the first line of each alert is an alert designator consisting of an exclamation point followed by the alert type, wrapped within brackets.
 For example:

 {{< code file=content/example.md lang=text >}}
 > [!NOTE]